 Many yeasts and molds can cause opportunistic, even life-threatening infections in immunocompromised patients.
 These infections only rarely affect immunocompetent people.
 Yeasts tend to cause fungemia as well as focal involvement of skin and other sites.

-Blastoschizomyces capitatus and Trichosporon sp (including T. ovoides, T. inkin, T. asahii, T. mucoides, T. asteroides, and T. cutaneum) affect neutropenic patients in particular.
+Blastoschizomyces capitatus and Trichosporon species (including T. ovoides, T. inkin, T. asahii, T. mucoides, T. asteroides, and T. cutaneum) are yeasts that cause often fatal disseminated infection, particularly in neutropenic patients.
 Among Trichosporon, T. asahii is the most common cause of disseminated disease.
-The name T. beigelii, now obsolete, was formerly used for all or any of these Trichosporon sp.
+The name T. beigelii, now obsolete, was formerly used for all or any of these Trichosporon species.

-Penicillium marneffei was recognized as an opportunistic invader in Southeast Asian patients with AIDS, and cases have been recognized in the US.
-P. marneffei skin lesions may resemble molluscum contagiosum.
+Talaromyces marneffei (formerly called Penicillium marneffei) is an opportunistic invader causing disseminated infection in Southeast Asian patients with AIDS, and cases have been recognized in travelers returning to the US after visiting that region.
+T. marneffei skin lesions may resemble molluscum contagiosum.